4d/docs/docs/API/collectionClass.md

 If the new element index is beyond the last existing element of the collection, the collection is automatically resized and all new intermediary elements are assigned a **null** value.

-You can pass any number of values of any supported type (number, text, date, pointer, object, collection...).
+You can pass any number of values of any supported type (number, text, date, picture, pointer, object, collection...).
 Unlike arrays, collections can mix data of different types.

 You must pay attention to the following conversion issues:

 *	If you pass a pointer, it is kept "as is"; it is evaluated using the `JSON Stringify` command
-*	Dates are stored as "yyyy-mm-dd" dates or strings with the "YYYY-MM-DDTHH:mm:ss.SSSZ" format, according to the current "dates inside objects" database setting (see **Compatibility page**).
+*	Dates are stored as "yyyy-mm-dd" dates or strings with the "YYYY-MM-DDTHH:mm:ss.SSSZ" format, according to the current "dates inside objects" database setting.
 When converting 4D dates into text prior to storing them in the collection, by default the program takes the local time zone into account.
 You can modify this behavior using the `Dates inside objects` selector of the `SET DATABASE PARAMETER` command.
 *	If you pass a time, it is stored as a number of milliseconds (Real).

 #### Example 1